Leslie Axelrod, ND, LAc

 Dr. Jacobson is a member and district delegate for the Arizona Association of Chiropractic.
 He has taught part time at the Arizona School of Massage Therapy.

 Jonci Jensen, ND

 Since the age of 14 when she founded her first organization (Youth Environmentally Aware), Dr. Jonci Jensen has dedicated her life to creating and rebuilding organizations that improve our world but her true passion is as a Naturopathic Physician.
-Dr. Jensen earned a Naturopathic Medical Doctorate from the Southwest College of Naturopathic Medicine in Tempe, AZ, in 2008.
-She received her BS in Biopsychology and Cognitive Sciences from the University of Michigan in Ann Arbor where she did extensive research on the neurotransmitter system of the amphibian E. coqui and was President of the influential student organization AIESEC for which she was recognized as one of the Outstanding Student Leaders on Campus.
+Dr. Jensen earned her naturopathic medical doctorate from the Southwest College of Naturopathic Medicine in Tempe, AZ, in 2008.
+She received her bachelor's degree in biopsychology and cognitive sciences from the University of Michigan in Ann Arbor where she did extensive research on the neurotransmitter system of the amphibian E. coqui and was president of the influential student organization AIESEC for which she was recognized as one of the Outstanding Student Leaders on Campus.

 Dr. Jordan Kopcio received his Doctor of Naturopathic Medicine degree from Southwest College of Naturopathic Medicine in Tempe, AZ and his Doctor of Chiropractic Degree from National University of Health Sciences in Lombard, Illinois.
 He received his Master of Science degree in Anatomy and Physiology from Northern Illinois University and his undergraduate degree in Biology from Rockford College.
 His post graduate work had been in Traditional Chinese Medicine and Acupuncture.
 He is licensed in AZ for Naturopathic Medicine, Chiropractic, Physiotherapy, and Acupuncture.